CMPA (Cow’s Milk Protein Allergy)

 Photo Courtesy of Globalskinatlas.com

-How is CMPA diagnosed?
+How CMPA is Diagnosed

 Skin Test